shreya241103/SimpliPhy/README.md

-# SONIC
-Audio-based sentiment analysis.
+# Physics Stimulations about various collisions